When it Comes to Work Culture, Inclusion Starts at the Interview

 “Must function extremely well in situations that require flexibility, good judgment, and sound autonomous decision-making based on limited information or in undesirable situations.” -You may be picturing James Bond right now but it is actually a grad role for a tech company

 “Candidates must have beyond exceptional interpersonal and verbal skills.”-Data Analyst

 “Must have a personable, kind, and informative communication style in an email.”-Grad Tech Role

 Instantly, we can see the issues of exclusion arising from what is most likely your company’s first interaction with a potential candidate.
 And let’s be honest, none of us likes to see ‘copy-paste’ personality attributes or vagueness when it comes to job hunting.
 At best, it is tedious and cringe-worthy; at worst, it can completely put us off applying for a role.
 So just imagine how much this is amplified for those on the autism spectrum — and that’s just the job description.
 The issue ramps up even more when it comes to the live interview process, such as what we interpret and accept as positive body language and eye contact and an often indirect style of questioning that we may use for assessment.

 Both educating those directly involved in the process and ensuring your environments are autism-friendly are key to ensuring you don’t miss out on some serious talent that may make all the difference to your business.

 Would you like to learn how you can create an autism friendly workplace?
-Join Atomic DNA and SAP on May 29 to find out how the global software giant tackled this issue head-on by launching Autism at Work in 2013.
-We’ll be joined by Adam from AsIAm, as well as Nick Rankin, a product support specialist who is employed through SAP’s programme, and Peter Brabazon, General Manager of Specialisterne Ireland, the not-for-profit organisation that helped SAP get it off the ground.
+Find out how the global software giant tackled this issue head-on by launching its Autism at Work programme in 2013.